 What to Eat in Crete: Frequently Asked Questions

-Food is usually cheap all over the island and drinks are not so expensive either.
-If you plan to cook your own meals, choose the farmer’s markets that travel from town to town every day of the week.
+Food in Crete is usually cheap all over the island and drinks are not so expensive either.
+If you plan to cook your meals, choose the farmer’s markets that travel from town to town every day of the week.

-The food is simply delicious.
+The best food in Crete is simply delicious.
 It combines an immense variety of seasonal greens, goat and sheep cheeses, both soft and mature.
 Sweet and savory pies, a modest amount of meat, lots of herbs, Extra virgin olive oil, and local honey.

-Eating out is not really expensive if you choose to eat where locals eat or if you avoid high-end restaurants as well as touristic traps.
+Eating out is not really expensive in Crete if you choose to eat where locals eat or if you avoid high-end restaurants as well as tourist traps.

 An average meal is less than €10 per person.
 A selection of mezedes for 4 people can go from €15 to €35, depending on how many dishes you choose to eat.
 Never pay more than €8 for a Cretan salad (the local alternative to the more touristic Greek salad), nor pay more than €4 for a gyro wrap.
 A dish of traditional boureki can cost between €6 to €10.